Can fish have bones?

 How Big Are Bony Fish?

-The ocean sunfish is the most massive bony fish in the world, up to 11 feet long and weighing up to 5,070 pounds ( Figure below ).
+The ocean sunfish is the most massive bony fish in the world, up to 11 feet long, and weighing up to 5,070 pounds (Figure below).
 Other very large bony fish include the Atlantic blue marlin, the black marlin, some sturgeon species, the giant grouper, and the goliath grouper.
-The long-bodied oarfish can easily be over 30 feet long, but is not nearly as massive as the ocean sunfish.
 In contrast, the dwarf pygmy goby measures only 0.6 inches.
-Fish can also be quite valuable.
-In January 2013, at an auction in Tokyo's Tsukiji fish market, a 222-kilogram (489-pound) tuna caught off northeastern Japan sold for 155.4 million yen, which is $1,760,000.

 An ocean sunfish, the most massive bony fish in the world, can reach up to 11 feet long and weigh up to 5,070 pounds!

-- pectoral girdles : Bony structure supporting the fins.
+pectoral girdles: A bony structure supporting the fins.

 - The bony fish are divided into two classes: ray-finned fish and lobe-finned fish.